Colombian Backpacking Destinations to keep on your radar. My top 5. Welcome to Colombia

 Just outside of San Gil, Barichara is one of the most picturesque Colombian pueblas.
 I only spent a day here but it was absolutely stunning.
 Only 30 minutes away from San Gil, is just another reason I enjoyed it that much more.
 Visit Monday- Friday to avoid crowds and have the city to yourself.

-A truly hidden gem.
-ONLY ONE PERSON I met in 3 months in Colombia knew of this place.
-Also very close to Medellin, (1.5 hours) this Puebla is labeled as the San Gil of 10 years ago.
-Rafting, Paragliding and scenic valley views make this a tranquil getaway from Medellin.
+Cocorna is a true Colombian gem.
+Throughout three months in this country, only one other person I met knew of this place.
+Not only is Cocorna very close and accessible to Medellin, (1.5 hours) Cocorna is known as the San Gil of 10 years ago.
+Rafting, Paragliding and scenic valley views make this a tranquil Medellin getaway.

 Now some of you might be thinking……